beling/book-pl/src/ch09-03-to-panic-or-not-to-panic.md

 hasn’t been checked by the conditions in the `Guess::new` function.

-A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than a `i32` and wouldn’t need to do any additional checks in its body.
+A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than an `i32` and wouldn’t need to do any additional checks in its body.

 ## Summary